DMCApps/NavigationFragment/ReadMe.md

 - Master-Detail replace root fragment with an animation and custom animations
 - Animation making child not disappear before the animation happens http://stackoverflow.com/a/23276145/845038
 - Ability to toggle action bar (ie show and hide)
+- Builder Pattern for NavigationManager
+    - Builder(NavType)
+    - SetDefaultAnimation
+    - setRootFragment
+    - setMasterFragment
+    - setDetailFragment
+- Code clean up into smaller managers to use Builder pattern more effectively

 ###0.0.5
 - Fixed a major bug whenever you had a fragment that contained a property that was not Serializable the manager would crash on startActivity or Home Button Press.